ccirelli2/statistics/README.md

 # statistics_r
-I wanted to create a repository for topics related to statistics using R.
+I wanted to create a repostiroty for all my scripts associated with statistical topics.
+Code is written in both Python and R.